 - Support Lean-Agile principles and practices

 Unfortunately, existing boilerplate contract templates frequently promote the opposite of the principles described above.
 Government and contractors often have a low-trust, win-lose mindset.
-The language in legacy contracts promotes waterfall processes, enforcing strict adherence to the plan with heavy variance reporting and change control.
+The language in legacy contracts frequently promotes waterfall processes, enforcing strict adherence to the plan with heavy variance reporting and change control.
 This limits flexibility and adaptability.
-Both sides communicate information on a ‘need to know’ vs. ‘need to share’ basis.
+In this environment, both sides tend to communicate information on a ‘need to know’ vs. ‘need to share’ basis.

 Conversely, the language of a Lean-Agile contract should promote collaboration, transparency, adaptability, and a win-win mindset.
 Its aim should be to build the best solution possible within the established economic boundaries of time, cost, scope, and quality.
 Contract language needs to shift from project management, waterfall terminology (integrated master schedules, milestone review, phase gates, EVM, variance reporting, etc.) to Lean-Agile language (vision, roadmaps, backlogs, fast feedback, increments, objective evidence of working systems, etc.).